aurasphere/jmx-metrics-filter/README.md

 # jmx-metrics-filter

 Servlet filter implementation for extracting metrics and exposing them on JMX.
+The filter will expose a bean for each combination of endpoint/HTTP status code with the invocation time stats (average, minimum, maximum...).

-Two version are provided:
+Two artifacts are provided:
  - **jmx-metrics-filter-jdk8**, backward compatibile with Java 8, based on [micrometer.io](http://micrometer.io)
  - **jmx-metrics-filter-jdk5**, backward compatibile with Java 5, based on [metrics.dropwizard.io](https://metrics.dropwizard.io)